-Title: Erecting roof structure carcassing components in the workplace Unit Number: J/618/3258 Learning outcomes The learner will be able to: arner can: 1 Interpret the given information relating to the work and resources when erecting roof structure 1.1 Interpret and extract relevant information from drawings, specifications, schedules, digital information, method statements, risk assessments and manufacturers' information. carcassing cor nponents.
+Title: Erecting roof structure carcassing components in the workplace Unit Number: J/618/3258

+Un it Number: J/618/3258 Learning outcomes The learner will be able to: 7 100 01 ssment criteria varner can: Interpret the given information relating to the work and resources when erecting roof structure 1.1 Interpret and extract relevant information from drawings, specifications, schedules, digital information, method statements, risk assessments and manufacturers' information. carcassing con nponents.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, digital information and 3D modelling, method statements, risk assessments, manufacturers' information, official guidance and current regulations governing buildings associated with erecting roof structure carcassing components 2 Know how to comply with relevant legislation and official guidance when erecting roof structure carcassing components.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
-Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, digital information and 3D modelling, method statements, risk assessments, manufacturers' information, official guidance and current regulations governing buildings associated with erecting roof structure carcassing components 2 Know how to orelevant legislate official guidant erecting roof starcassing con ation and ce when structure 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: - in the workplace, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative and vehicles.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-Describe the types of fire extinguishers available when erecting roof structure carcassing components and describe how and when they are used.
+2.4 Describe the types of fire extinguishers available when erecting roof structure carcassing components and describe how and when they are used.

-Title: Erecting roof st oof structure carcassing components in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Maintain safe and healthy working practices when erecting roof structure carcassing components.
+Title: Erecting roof Erecting roof structure carcassing components in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 Maintain safe and healthy working practices when erecting roof structure carcassing components.
 3.1 Use health and safety control equipment-safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when erecting roof structure carcassing components.
-3.2 Demonstrate compliance with given information and relevant legislation when erecting roof structure carcassing components in relation to the following: safe use of access equipment and/or working platforms safe use, storage and handling of materials, tools and equipment specific risks to health. - 3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to erecting roof structure carcassing components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
+Demonstrate compliance with given information and relevant legislation when erecting roof structure carcassing components in relation to the following: safe use of access equipment and/or working platforms safe use, storage and handling of materials, tools and equipment specific risks to health.
+3.3 Explain why and when health and safety control equipment, identified by the principles of prevention should be used, relating to erecting roof structure carcassing components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the requi and quality of re esources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of erect roof struct carcassing comp ture 4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: timber and timber based materials, sheet material, metals, trussed rafters, prefabricated frames, adhesives, sealants, fixings, fittings and associated ancillary items hand tools, portable power tools and equipment.
+4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. erect roof structure carcassing components.
+Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: timber and timber based materials, sheet material, metals, trussed rafters, prefabricated frames, adhesives, sealants, fixings, fittings and associated ancillary items hand tools, portable power tools and equipment.
 4.3 Describe how to confirm that the resources and materials conform to the specification.